TYPO3-Headless/headless/README.md

 [Documentation](https://docs.typo3.org/p/friendsoftypo3/headless/master/en-us/Index.html)

 ## JSON  Content Object
 In headless extension we implemented new JSON Content Object, which allows you to specify what fields you want to output, and how they will look.
-First of all, let's take a look at simple example
+First, let's take a look at simple example
 ```
 lib.page = JSON
 lib.page {